Driving for Work

 Preparing your vehicle

-Once you are prepared for the drive, ensure that your vehicle is also ready.
+Once you are prepared for the drive, ensure your vehicle is also ready.
 Adjust your seat, mirrors, head restraint, and seat belt to improve your safety and comfort.
 Hold your steering wheel and place your feet correctly.
-Make changes to your driving environment that will reduce stress, fatigue, and the risk of injury.
+Making your vehicle comfortable to drive reduces stress and fatigue.
+It can also help you avoid injuries like back and wrist strain.

 Adjust your seat